ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 git commit is a command that permanently records the staged changes in the repository with a message describing the update.
 The -m flag lets you include a short summary of what was done.

 git push is a command that uploads your commits from the local repository to a remote repository, such as GitHub.
 This is how you share your work with others or back it up online.

+git pull is a command that fetches and merges changes from a remote repository into your current branch.
+It helps keep your local code up to date with the latest changes from collaborators.